ofmoreno06/MODERN_JS-Task-List-in-pure-Javascript/README.md

 # Task List in pure Javascript

-The classic taskList app for practicing DOM manipulation in pure pure Javascript (ES6).
+The classic taskList in pure pure Javascript (ES6) without using any library or framework.

 You can see the current state of the app [here](https://ofmoreno06.github.io/TaskList-in-pure-JS/).